opengrail/opengrail.github.io/_posts/2017-02-21-interactive.md

 (map next-nil-fail (nthnext (filter even? (range 200)) 90))
 ~~~

-And then let's see what happens when we start throwing nils
+Boring but OK, now let's see what happens when we start throwing nils

 ~~~klipse
 (defn next-nil-fail [x] (if (= 0 x) 0 (/ x x)))